osmandapp/web/main/docs/user/navigation/routing/osmand-routing.md

 ## Customize offline routing

-You can modify the routing algorithm according to your needs.
+You can modify the OsmAnd routing algorithm according to your needs.
 This can be done by updating the *routing.xml file*:

 - Copy the [routing.xml](https://github.com/osmandapp/OsmAnd-resources/blob/master/routing/routing.xml) file on your device.
 Read the [Help information](https://github.com/osmandapp/OsmAnd-resources/blob/master/routing/routing.xml#L25) carefully.
-See OsmAnd [user's routing.xml](https://groups.google.com/g/osmand/c/JvV7p_JJvEU) file as an example.
+Check out OsmAnd [user's routing.xml](https://groups.google.com/g/osmand/c/JvV7p_JJvEU) file as an example.
-- After you made changings, a new *routing.xml* file can be added to OsmAnd by tapping it and selecting open it in the OsmAnd app.
+- After making the changes, the new *routing.xml* file can be added to OsmAnd by tapping it and selecting to open it in the OsmAnd app.
-- Select the [Navigation type](../../navigation/setup/route-navigation.md#type-of-navigation) for your profile.
+- Select the modified [Navigation type](../../navigation/setup/route-navigation.md#type-of-navigation) for your profile.

 :::note
 More info about this possibility you can find in [Technical documentation](../../../technical/osmand-file-formats/osmand-routing-xml.md) and on [OsmAnd Github page](https://github.com/osmandapp/OsmAnd-resources/blob/master/routing/routing.xml).